cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 })
 ```

-If you are already familiar with Cypress, you'll notice it is almost exactly the same as a Cypresss end-to-end test - all your existing Cypress knowledge and experience is transferrable.
+If you are already familiar with Cypress, you'll notice it is almost exactly the same as a Cypress end-to-end testing - all your existing Cypress knowledge and experience is transferrable.

-## Try out with an existing project
+## Try with an existing project

 Let's go through the setup to start testing components.
-You can set it up with an existing React or Vue existing project, or in a new project.
+You can set it up with an existing React or Vue project or in a new project.
 This guide assumes your project has a [webpack based](https://webpack.js.org/) tool chain.

 ## ⚠️ For existing end-to-end users

-If you are using Cypress Component Testing in a project that also has tests written with the Cypress end-to-end runner, you may want to configure some Component Testing specific defaults.
+If you are using Cypress Component Testing in a project that also has tests written with the Cypress end-to-end test runner, you may want to configure some Component Testing specific defaults.

-You can configure or override specific defaults in [`cypress.json`](/guides/references/configuration) using the `component` key.
-For example, if you would like to use a different test glob and viewport for Component Testing, your `cypress.json` might look like this:
+You can configure or override specific defaults in your [configuration file](/guides/references/configuration), `cypress.json` by default, using the `component` key.

+For example, if you would like to use a different viewport size or target different test files for Component Testing, your `cypress.json` might look like this:

 ```json
 {